 2. Client Communication and Relationship Management

-An executive assistant’s significant responsibility for CPA firms is handling client communication.
+An assistant’s significant responsibility for CPA firms is handling client communication.

 From answering inquiries to scheduling follow-ups, they help maintain a professional and reliable image for the firm.